-ADSD and the SCSEP providers recognize the leadership of the Nevada Office of Workforce Innovation (OWINN) and the Nevada Department of Employment, Training, and Rehabilitation (DETR) in the State's workforce development system.
+ADSD and the SCSEP providers recognize the leadership of the Governor's Office of Workforce Innovation (GOWINN) and the Nevada Department of Employment, Training, and Rehabilitation (DETR) in the state's workforce development system.
 To coordinate services with other labor markets and job training initiatives, Nevada's SCSEP team must learn about current initiatives first to determine whether they are an appropriate fit for the older worker.